XoriantOpenSource/xoriant-devops/terraform/README.md

 OS: Amazon Linux

 -----------------------------------------------------------------------------------------
-# Terraform "AWS Prometheu module".
+# Terraform "AWS Prometheus module".
 ---------------------------------------------------------------------------------------------

- Terraform "AWS Prometheu module " which creates  EC2 instance(t2 micro) on AWS and installed Prometheus version 1.8
+ Terraform "AWS Prometheus module " which creates  EC2 instance(t2 micro) on AWS and installed Prometheus version 1.8

  For AWS instance  creation  and Prometheus installation , following files and  folder are used:

  Filename: main.tf: This  is main configure file for AWS resource creation.

  Filename: variables.tf: This file enclose  AWS  variable.  e.g.  AWS  secrete key, access key , region, AMI, RSA file name and location.

  Filename: vpc.tf: this file enclose network  resource information.

  Filename: security.tf: this file enclose security rules and open port.

  Filename: prometheuskey: this is RSA private key, it is  used for connecting EC2 instances.

  Filename: prometheuskey.pub: this is RSA public key, it is used for login authentication to ec2 instance.

  Folder: prometheus: this folder keep all configuration and installation file for prometheus 1.8 .

 ----------------------------------------------------------------------------------------------
 For instance creation and installing Prometheus,  follow the  below  Procedure: